alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 ...
 }
 ```
 My first thoughts were like WAT??
 What programming is that when you add two empty methods and it performs faster??
-Then I got [an answer from Microsoft][MicrosoftConnect] with the same workaround and saying that the thing is in JIT heuristic algorithm.
+Then I got [an answer from Microsoft][MicrosoftConnect] with the same workaround and saying that the reason is in JIT heuristic algorithm.
 I felt relieve.
 No more magic there.
-Then sources of CLR were opened and I raise [an issue on github][github-issue].
+Then sources of CLR were opened and I raised [an issue on github][github-issue].
 Then I got [a really great explanation][github-explanation] from @cmckinsey one of CLR engineers/managers who explained everything in details and admitted that it's a bug in JITter.
 Go and read it!
+It's worth it.
 I'll wait.

 And after all that digging [here's the fix:][github-fix]
 <figure>
 	<a href="{{ site.url }}/images/dotnet-generics-under-the-hood/the-fix.png"><img src="{{ site.url }}/images/dotnet-generics-under-the-hood/the-fix.png"></a>
 </figure>
+Basically it says that the point \#3 "Global cache lookup" in the list of optimizations mentioned above didn't work as expected (or at all).
 Take a look at the comment above the changed lines - it wasn't changed because was right.
-That rare moment :open_mouth:
+That moment... :open_mouth:

 ### Moral
 Is your code slow?
 Just add two empty methods :laughing:
-Everyone had this bug for years.
-I just was lucky to find it and pushed and asked CLR team to fix it.
-Actually .NET is being done by developer as you and me.
+Everyone has this bug for probably years which was fixed in .NET Core only so far.
+I just was lucky to find it and asked and pushed CLR team to fix it.
+Actually .NET  Framework is being done by developers as you and me.
 They also make bugs.
 And that's normal.
 Just for fun.
-If there wouldn't be an interest then nothing would happen.
+If there wouldn't be interest then nothing would happen.

   [meetup]: https://www.facebook.com/events/106836509655188/
   [slides]: http://alexandrnikitin.github.io/slides/generics-under-the-hood/#/